FAQ Undergraduate

 Students interested in pursuing Biomedical Engineering must first apply to the Bachelor of Applied Science (BASc).
 More information about the application process, including minimum requirements, can be found here.

-Once students have been admitted to the BASc, they will then be invited to fill out a supplementary form to be considered for registration into the Pre-Biomedical Engineering Standard Timetable.
+Once students have been admitted to the BASc, they will then be invited to fill out a supplementary form to be considered for registration into the Pre-Biomedical Engineering Timetable.

-What is the PBME STT?
+What is the PBME Timetable?

-Taking the PBME STT does not guarantee placement into the BME undergraduate program, but it does make students eligible for priority placement (see below) and gives them all the pre-requisites needed for second year BME.
+Taking the PBME Timetable does not guarantee placement into the BME undergraduate program, but it does make students eligible for priority placement (see below) and gives them all the pre-requisites needed for second year BME.

-In addition to the normal application for admission process, for all Bachelor of Applied Science (Vancouver campus) programs, new students who are interested in BME are asked to complete an online supplementary form to declare their intent to register in the PBME STT.
+In addition to the normal application for admission process, for all Bachelor of Applied Science (Vancouver campus) programs, new students who are interested in BME are asked to complete an online supplementary form to declare their intent to register in the PBME Timetable.

-As a competitive program, entry into the PBME STT will be based on academic standing, interest, and approval of the program director.
+As a competitive program, entry into the PBME Timetable will be based on academic standing, interest, and approval of the program director.
 In the supplementary forms, we are looking for two things in your responses: the first is a passion for BME and the second is an organized approach to problem-solving.
 In BME and in all engineering, our jobs involve solving complex, open-ended real world problems, so we are looking to select people who have sought out, practiced, and observed their effectiveness in solving complex problems in their school work, hobbies, jobs, volunteering, and everyday life.
 We look to see how you approach and solve problems, and we seek to be able to evaluate your interest in BME rather than for a right or wrong answer.

 What is priority placement?